 How to get from the airport to the center of Madrid?

 You can use either the metro (pink line) or the airport shuttle buses (cost 5 EUR).
-If you prefer a taxi, it should cost you 30 EUR.
+If you prefer a taxi, it should cost you around 30 EUR.

 That’s all from me, I hope you enjoy your 2 days in Madrid!